-You may be chatting as a family and suddenly, your autistic child reacts out of character and you simply can’t understand what triggered him/her.
-Autism is complex and diverse; individuals on the spectrum express themselves in a variety of confusing ways that can often leave you asking: “how can I help my child when I don’t know what is wrong?”
+You may be chatting as a family and, suddenly, your autistic child reacts out of character and you simply can’t understand what triggered him/her.
+Autism spectrum disorder (ASD) is complex, with some individuals on the spectrum showing impulsive aggression as they struggle to express their needs.

-Some children with autism experience impulsive aggression where they “act out” in situations where you can’t figure out the trigger or reason for their behavior.
-This article unpacks what impulsive aggression is in children on the autism spectrum and how you (as a parent) can help your autistic child manage his/her impulses into more adaptive, functional behavioral responses.
+Some children with autism experience impulsive aggression where they “act out” and you can’t figure out the trigger for their behavior.
+This article unpacks what impulsive aggression is in children on the autism spectrum and suggests how you (as a parent) can help your autistic child manage his/her impulses into more adaptive, functional behavioral responses.

 Download your FREE guide on